 - Around a 70% decrease in contraction frequency.

 - Increasing loss of lymphatic muscle cells which is linked to oxidative stress (inflammation).
+Lymphatic muscle cells are linked to contraction of our muscles and propel lymph through valves to the draining lymph nodes.

 - A reduction in the levels of proteins that regulate muscle contraction.